PFAMI/EMG_video_game_controller/README.md

 - Define plotting parameters or disable visualization as needed.

 ## Notes
-- Tested with Backyard Brains Human SpikerBox hardware, Windows 11, Python v3., pandas v…..
+- Tested with Backyard Brains Human SpikerBox hardware, Windows 11,Python: 3.12.7, pyserial: 3.5, numpy: 1.26.4, scipy: 1.15.3, pyautogui: 0.9.54, matplotlib: 3.10.3
 - Performance and latency depend on system configuration and game input handling.

 ## Citation

-If you use this work in your research or projects, please cite:
+If you use this script in your research, teaching, or projects, please cite:
 PFAFF Michel (2025).
 EMG Video Game Controller using Backyard Brains SpikerBox.
-DOI: [XXX]
+DOI: https://doi.org/10.5281/zenodo.16942832